andrewhill157/tinykey/README.md

 # tinykey
 I use Keynote a lot but the file sizes can sometimes get quite large (100+ MB).

-For some of my presentations, the reason seems to be that Keynote sometimes stores large imported/pasted images as TIFFs without reducing the file size at all. `tinypng` can reduce the size of these larger files without reducing image quality.
+For some of my presentations, this is because images I have added in are larger than expected and Keynote stores them without much if any optimization, sometimes storing large PNG images as TIFF files. `tinypng` can reduce the size of these larger files without reducing image quality.

 # Usage
 You can overwrite a file with: